openshift/enhancements/enhancements/scheduling/prevent-user-workloads-from-being-scheduled-on-control-plane-nodes.md

 ## Alternatives

-### Have control-plane nodes tainted with NoExecute taint

-- Kubelet recognizes any NoExecute taint and rejects any pod that does not tolerate the taint.
-E.g. `node-role.kubernetes.io/master:NoExecute`.
-- The taint is a scheduler-free taint, i.e. no scheduler needs to understand taints and tolerations.
-- Any pod expected to be scheduled to a control plane node needs to tolerate the taint.
-- The admission plugin needs to reject any pod that is not allowed to tolerate the NoExecute taint.
-- When `masterSchedulable` is set to `true`, the admission plugin is disabled.
-- A scheduling group will no longer need a label selector.
-Instead, a list of taints will be required.
-- Each group will still need to keep a list of authorized service accouts and users
-- There's probably no guarantee for all control plane pods getting updated first (with the NoExecute toleration) before control plane nodes get tainted during an OCP upgrade.
-For that, all control plane pods need to tolerate the taint first in OCP X so nodes can be tainted in OCP X+1 without any unnecessary rejections/disruptions.

 ### Admission Plugin Approach (Discarded)

 Initially, the proposal considered using an admission plugin to enforce scheduling policies on control plane nodes.
 This approach involved developing or extending an existing admission controller/plugin that would reject pods attempting to schedule on protected nodes unless they met specific criteria defined by administrators, such as coming from selected service accounts or users.